vv9k/pkger/README.md

  - `pkger -d $docker_address -c $config_file [RECIPES]`
  - Substitute `$docker_address` with address like `http://0.0.0.0:2376` or unix socket `unix:///run/docker.sock`
  - Substitute `$config_file` with path to the config file.
 If `-c` is not provided **pkger** will look for the configuration file in the default location - `./conf.toml`
  - Add any amount of recipes whitespace separated at the end.
-If no recipe name is provided, all recipes will be built queued for a build.
+If no recipe name is provided, all recipes will be queued for a build.

 By default **pkger** will display basic output as hierhical log.
 To debug run with `-d` or `--debug` option.
 To surpress all output except for errors add `-q` or `--quiet`.
 To manually set log level set `RUST_LOG` env variable to a value like `pkger=debug` with debug replace with the desired log level.